-Planning steps to consider when passing wealth in the most tax-efficient way e spend a lifetime generating wealth and assets but not many of us ensure that it will be passed to the next generation - our children, grandchildren, nieces, nephews, and so on.
+The earlier you put plans in place, the more options you may have ith careful planning it may be possible to reduce significantly the need for your estate to pay Inheritance Tax.
+We spend a lifetime generating wealth and assets but not many of us ensure that it will be passed to the next generation - our children, grandchildren, nieces, nephews, and so on.
 Intergenerational wealth transfer is the passage of wealth from one family generation to the next.